 What Is Usability?

 Usability is Simplicity – Simplicity of use.

 An app or website is well designed insofar as usability is concerned when it’s as simple to use as possible.

 My acid test for usability is whether I can get my mom to use the service without her having to call me five times to ask for help.

-It’s important to remember that most people are tech savvy and even those of us that are often feel awkward when we face interfaces we can’t decipher.
+It’s important to remember that most people are tech-savvy and even those of us that often feel awkward when we face interfaces we can’t decipher.

 Here are a few common considerations for usability in user experience design.
 This is by no means a definitive list – Just a few examples:

 - Navigation – Simple navigation is important.
 Navigation is a means to an end and not a goal in itself.
 Users should be able to intuitively understand how they can find what they want on your app or website.